Emergency Dentistry – Haverhill, MA

 - Broken or chipped tooth

 While the staff at your local ER are medical professionals, they don’t have the specialized training that our dentists do to handle specific dental situations like these.
-However, if you’re dealing with a more serious problem like a broken or dislocated jaw, severe bleeding, or swelling that affects your ability to breathe, then you should definitely go to the hospital instead of our office.
+However, if you’re dealing with a more serious problem like a broken or dislocated jaw, severe bleeding, or swelling that affects your ability to breathe, then you should definitely go to the hospital instead of our dental office.

 How Can I Manage the Pain?

-Depending on your individual pain tolerance, you may need something to soothe your discomfort until you can reach our office, like:
+Depending on your individual pain tolerance, you may need something to soothe your discomfort until you can reach our dental office, like:

 - Topical pain reliever like Orajel